 - In the first Mega Man Legends game, you had to find starter keys hidden in dungeons in order to drop the shield that housed the refractor.
 In the second to last dungeon you had to find ID cards.

-- This was the closest thing there was to a puzzle in Doom; there were three different keys (red, blue, and yellow, all three in "keycard" and "skull key" variants, but only one variant appeared per level), each of which opened matching-color doors within the same level.
-Which keys appeared (if any) depended on the level, and the format depend.
+- The closest thing there is to a puzzle in the classic games.
+There are three different keys (red, blue, and yellow, all three in "keycard" and "skull key" variants, but only one variant appearing per level), each of which opens matching-color doors within the same level.
+Which keys appear (if any) depends on the level, and the format depend.
 Later on, fans cooked up source ports that allow the game to distinguish between key formats as well, so in custom WADs, a man-made electronic keycard doesn't open.